Skip to Main Content

 There are also big questions around ethics and plagarism, some of which are being explored in current academic research.
 The use of data both for training these tools and the prompts that users give them can be a concern, with articles trying to help people know how to remove their data from ChatGPT, for example.
 Be critical about what information you give to any generative AI tool in the form of prompts - for example, don't feed your research data into them if you don't want that data to be publicly available.

-At the University of York, we have access to the free version of Microsoft Copilot, and if you log in with your University username and password, Microsoft will not retain any prompts or responses from Copilot and that data will not be used to train the underlying model.
-See more on the IT Services guidance on Copilot:
+At the University of York, we have access to the chat function of Google Gemini (through the Education version), which is the University's preferred generative AI tool, and also the free version of Microsoft Copilot.
+If you log in with your University username and password, neither Gemini nor Copilot will retain any prompts or responses and that data will not be used to train the underlying model.
+These are only chat tools and do not integrate with other apps like Gmail or Docs.

 The tools often advertise that they will produce "original content", but checking that would rely on people checking everything that the tool generates before using it.
 For lots of written content, the person who writes it is credited and it matters who writes it.
 Obviously, these kinds of tools can never be used for any academic work or anything where you want it to seem like your own work, as it won't be.